OpenFn/docs/docs/manage-projects/io-data-storage.md

 you'd like OpenFn to do with the actual _data_ (`Inputs` and `Outputs`) that are processed (or produced) by your workflow runs.

-Users may configure OpenFn to temporarily store data (e.g., forms fetched from CommCare mobile app) so that transactions can be easily troubleshot and rectified in case of errors (e.g., destination DHIS2 system is down, or a database constraint/validation blocks a data import).
-Data retention periods have a default time period set by the OpenFn super admin, but can be modified according to a specific project's requirements.

 ### Why would I store input/output data along with run logs?

 Users may configure OpenFn to temporarily store data (e.g., forms fetched from CommCare mobile app) so that transactions can be easily troubleshooted and rectified in case of errors (e.g., destination DHIS2 system is down, or a database constraint/validation blocks a data import).
-Data retention periods have a default time period set by the OpenFn super admin, but can be modified according to a specific project's requirements.
+Data retention periods have a default time period set by the OpenFn instance administrator, but can be modified according to a specific project's requirements.

 One of the most powerful features of the platform is the ability to "replay"